‘The Young And The Restless’ Spoilers: Chloe Gets Away, Nick Confronts Victor, And Sharon Bonds With Scotty

 The Young and the Restless spoilers suggest that Chelsea decides that she wants to do something to bring Chloe back to Genoa City.
 She goes to GC Buzz, and she demands to go on camera to talk about Adam’s murder.
 Of course, Hilary (Mishael Morgan) jumped at the chance for an exclusive.

 Chelsea looks to the camera and begs Chloe to come home.
-She tells her that everyone knows she isn’t well and they just want her to get treatment.
+She tells her that everyone knows she isn’t well, and they just want her to get treatment.
 The Young and the Restless spoilers state that even though Chelsea had a moment of compassion for her, the friendship between them is damaged beyond repair.

 The Young and the Restless spoilers tease that Kevin feels helpless as the police search for Chloe.
-He tells Michael that he loves her and he hopes they find her so she can get the help she needs.
+He tells Michael that he loves her, and he hopes they find her so she can get the help she needs.
 Michael tries to cheer him up by stating he has been a great father to Bella.
 Kevin proclaims that he isn’t her father now that the marriage is off.
 Could this be a clue that Kevin is Bella’s biological father?

 According to Celeb Dirty Laundry, Sharon and Scotty chat while sharing a pastry.
 Sharon admits she feels sorry for Kevin over the whole mess and hopes that they can find Chloe so everyone can get closure.
 The Young and the Restless spoilers indicate that she opens up about Cassie’s death and Nick’s quest for revenge against Phyllis’ (Gina Tognoni) son, who he held responsible for the accident that led to their daughter’s death.
 Scotty declares that she would be a great source to him as he writes Victor’s book.